Consumer Experience with Care

 New payment and health care delivery models are intended to provide higher value care—meaning better care at lower cost that results in improved health.
 In population-based alternative payment models, a provider organization covers all care that a consumer needs over a set period of time for a fixed amount of money while maintaining quality standards.
 This structure gives providers the incentive to deliver high-value and timely health care, to effectively treat illness and promote health.

-Analysis by Leavitt Partners found that, as of April 2017, about 10% of the population had their health care costs covered under a population-based alternative payment program.
+Analysis by Leavitt Partners found that, as of the end of 2019, about 12% of the U.S. population had a health care provider who is part of a population-based alternative payment program, an increase of about 2% since 2018.
 An increase in this percentage may mean that more people have better care at lower cost.